 Letting go of blame — Taking steps to help you feel back in control of your emotions after abortion

-For many women, becoming pregnant when they didn’t want to is the most difficult part about having an abortion.
+For many people, becoming pregnant when they didn’t want to is the most difficult part about having an abortion.
 Maybe your birth control measures failed or maybe other circumstances found you unprotected from pregnancy.
-It is helpful to recognize you are not alone – you became pregnant under the same circumstances in which many other women have also become pregnant.
+It is helpful to recognize you are not alone – you became pregnant under the same circumstances in which many others have also become pregnant.
 This may help you to let go of the shame and self-blame you may be experiencing.

 Experiencing grief is a normal emotion after abortion